Tesseract: Construction

-A tesseract is bounded by eight three-dimensional hyperplanes.
-Each pair of non-parallel hyperplanes intersects to form 24 square faces.
-Three cubes and three squares intersect at each edge.
-There are four cubes, six squares, and four edges meeting at every vertex.
-All in all, a tesseract consists of 8 cubes, 24 squares, 32 edges, and 16 vertices.
+A tesseract is bounded by eight cubes (its cells).
+Each cube shares each of its faces with another cube.
+Three cubes and three squares meet at each edge.
+Four cubes, six squares, and four edges meet at every vertex.
+Collectively, the tesseract consists of eight cubes, twenty-four squares, thirty-two edges, and sixteen vertices.
+The tesseract, like both the square and the cube, is a member of the hypercube's family.